lab11/lab11-ec2-deployer/README.md

 You should change these variables to reflect your own project and SSH access information.

+IMPORTANT NOTE #1: For people working on a team, there is an important concept to understand.
+The current state of the infrastructure, managed by Terraform, is stored in an S3 bucket.
+This allows team members to synchronize their Terraform projects. **The project name determines where Terraform looks for the infrastructure state.** If multiple team members want to be able to modify the infrastructure, they must have the same `project_name` set in `terraform.tfvars` to synchronize their state.

+IMPORTANT NOTE #2: If you want to change the project name after you have already created infrastructure, make sure you destroy the existing infrastructure first.
+Otherwise the ec2_instance.py script will use Ansible to create a new remote state bucket for Terraform and the infrastructure under the old name will stay running.
+This would be a great thing to fix in the script someday.

-Keep in mind that if you are working with a team, there is only one set of approved IPs and one SSH key, which could cause some issues.
-Some options to deal with this: 1) Each team member runs `terraform apply` to change the approved IPs/SSH key to their own before accessing the server; 2) the approved IPs list contains the IP addresses of the whole team, and the first Terraform user manually adds more SSH keys in the .authorized_keys file on the server afterwards; or 3) the approved IPs list contains IP addresses of the whole team, and the team creates a new SSH key-pair for accessing this server and (securely) shares it among themselves.
+IMPORTANT NOTE #3: If you are working with a team, note that there is only one set of approved IPs and one SSH key, which could cause some issues.
+Some options to deal with this: 1) Each team member runs `python ec2_instances.py create` to change the approved IPs/SSH key to their own before accessing the server (not great); 2) the approved IPs list contains the IP addresses of the whole team, and the first Terraform user uses Ansible to add more SSH keys in the .authorized_keys file on the server afterwards; or 3) the approved IPs list contains IP addresses of the whole team, and the team creates a new SSH key-pair for accessing this server and (securely) shares it among themselves.

 ## Additional variables